open-contracting/standard-development-handbook/docs/deployment.md

 SEQ=1              # To deploy again on the same day, increment to 2 etc
 ```

-Copy from dev3 to your local box:
+Copy from dev server to your local box:

 ```bash
 scp -r \